Seagat2011/NLP-Story-Engine/README.md

         3. SUBJECT+VERB+DIRECT_OBJECT+INDIRECT_OBJECT (eg [jan] [showed] [carl] the [book])
         4. SUBJECT+LINKING_VERB+SUBJECT_COMPLEMENT (eg the [fence] [was] [white])
-        5. SUBJECT+VERB+DIRECT_OBJECT (eg [I] [painted] the [fence] white) Any BEAT, ACTION, SCENE, or SEQUENCE in a STORY is also considered an EVENT A BEAT is a single irreducible EVENT
+        5. SUBJECT+VERB+DIRECT_OBJECT (eg [I] [painted] the [fence] white) Any BEAT, ACTION, SCENE, or SEQUENCE in a STORY is considered an EVENT A BEAT is a single irreducible EVENT
         The overall state of ENTROPY during A BEAT never remains unchanged A CLAUSE is equal to 1 BEAT